spraza/tut-notes/golang.md

 ```

 ### Variables
 There are different ways to declare variables in Go.
-Here is some self documenting code to demonstrate this:
+Here is some self documented code to demonstrate this:

 ```go
 package main